 In general, there is a legal requirement to complete ONS business surveys, since most of them are conducted under section 1 of the Statistics of Trade Act 1947 (entitled ‘Power of competent authorities to obtain information’).

 As set out by the legislation, the ONS can require businesses to provide details in the surveys for “the purpose of obtaining the information necessary for the appreciation of economic trends and the provision of a statistical service for industry and for the discharge by government departments of their functions”.

 The information which can be requested includes a broad range of business matters set out in Schedule 1 of the Act.
 Failure to comply with a request to complete an ONS business survey can lead to prosecution at a Magistrates Court with a fine up to a maximum of £2,500.

 What are the Monthly Business Surveys?

-The Monthly Business Surveys (MBS) form part of the overall ONS business surveys.
+The Monthly Business Surveys (MBS) form part of the overall Office for National Statistics business surveys.
 Since they collect data on a monthly basis, they are often the most commonly received by businesses.